002A/ixora.io/itp/3d_printing/improved-model.rst

 I will model and print multiple versions of a tesseract's shadow.
 I am going to use Python to calculate the locations of the tesseract's corners in 3D space and will use the Python API to create a model using spheres and cylinders for the vertices and edges.
 I am going to do this in a generic way so that I can use my code to do more than just tesseracts.
 Ideally, I will have a tool I can use to construct wireframe models for any geometric shape.

-Below are some sketches of the tesseract shadows.
-The sketches are terrible because it is almost impossible to sketch a 4D object on a piece of paper.
+Below are some sketches of a tesseract's shadows.
+The sketches are terrible because it is almost impossible to sketch something like this on a piece of paper.
 But that's also the point of using a 3D printer: a 3D printed tesseract will do a much better job articulating what a tesseract actually is than a representation that is limited to 2 dimensions.

 .. image:: /images/itp/3d_printing/week4/tesseracts.jpg
   :width: 100%